sebsheep/advanced-python/01-fundamentals/README.md

 **Note**: we can use a dict an indexed database because the "get" operation (`userAges["John"]` executes in constant time, regardless of the size of the dict).

-The values don't have to be of the same type, so you can also use a dictionnary to structure your data (even if there are better ways to do this, as we'll see later in the course):
+The values don't have to be of the same type (neither the keys!), so you can also use a dictionnary to structure your data (even if there are better ways to do this, as we'll see later in the course):

 ```python